CursedPrograms/GloriosaAI/README.md

 6. Post-Training Usage
 After training is complete, you can use the trained generator to generate new images by loading the saved generator model weights.

-Tips and Customization
-Here are some tips and customization options:

-Customize the architecture of the generator and discriminator networks by modifying the build_generator and build_discriminator functions.
-Fine-tune learning rates in the discriminator.compile and gan.compile sections for optimal convergence.
-Adapt the code to load your custom dataset by replacing the load_and_preprocess_dataset function.
-Experiment with different values for input_dim, epochs, and batch_size to achieve your desired results.